rom1v/rsshfs/README.md

 ./rsshfs /local/folder server:/remote/folder -o ro
 ~~~

-**Warning:** The read-only option is requested to the remote side, by an
-`sshfs` parameter.
-Therefore, a modified `sshfs` may ignore the *read-only*
-request.
-So you must trust the remote host.

 Contrary to `sshfs`, as `rsshfs` acts as a server, it does not return until the
 remote folder is unmounted.